 New York, NY 10009

-is a multiple award-winning writer and director, and the artistic director of the Piccolo Teatro di Milano.
+is a multiple award-winning writer and director, and the artistic consultant at the Piccolo Teatro di Milano.
 His plays have been translated and published in many languages.
 Intractable Woman premiered in the 2007-08 season and has been performed throughout Europe and internationally.
 Massini’s play the The Lehman Trilogy, inspired by the 2008 banking crisis, premiered at the Piccolo is 2015 directed by Luca Ronconi.
-Translated into 14 languages and performed at many major European theatres, the trilogy will be staged in a new production directed by Sam Mendes at London’s National Theater in July, 2018.
+Translated into 14 languages and performed at many major European theatres, the trilogy was staged in a new production directed by Sam Mendes at London’s National Theater in July, 2018 and will play at New York’s Park Avenue Armory next spring.
 Massini’s book The Lehman Trilogy, based on the play and published in 2017, received many awards including the Mondello – Super Mondello award, the Campiello Jury of Literary Experts Award, the Giusti Award, the Fiesole Award and the De Sica award.
 His second novel, The Interpreter of Dreams, was adapted into a play and premiered at the Piccolo in 2018.

 is a playwright, actor and translator.
 Her translation of Stefano Massini’s Intractable Woman, premiered in Montréal, Québec at Imago Theatre in 2017.
 Her original play, Risky Phil premiered at Young Peoples Theatre in Toronto in April.
 Paula’s stage adaptation of Ben Rice’s novella Pobby and Dingan was published in 2016 through the Kennedy Centre.
 She is a Resident Artist at Soulpepper Theatre Company in Toronto, where she is active in their youth and community programming.
 Paula is a sessional professor at the University of Windsor in both the Acting and Drama in Education and Community programs.
 This spring her musical adaptation of Margaret Mahy’s The Man Whose Mother Was A Pirate will tour Eastern Ontario with Thousand Islands Playhouse.
 Paula will appear as Karole at the Playhouse in their world premiere of The Canadian this summer.